 - South Side/Zona Romantica - 439 Olas Altas.
 Phone: 222-4004, 222-5235

 Mari-Ann and Endra own and operate one of Puerto Vallarta's most festive martini and cocktail bars, serving all kinds of delicious drinks.
-This small and cozy nightlife locale has been extremely popular with gay locals and tourists alike for more than ten years.
+This small and cozy nightlife locale has been extremely popular with gay locals and tourists alike for more than eighteen years.
 Women are advised to check out this bar scene as it's pretty much a favored socializing place for lesbians in Puerto Vallarta.
 Inside and sidewalk seating.
 Next door is Apaches Bistro restaurant serving steaks, seafood and continental fare from 5pm to midnight daily.
+More info.
 Happy hour, 5pm-7pm.
 Apaches open Mon-Sat, 5pm-2am.

 El Arrayan - Downtown - 344 Allende.
 Tel: